anthoak13/E12014Planning/e15507/helpDocumentation.md

 ![SpecTcl Offline](https://github.com/anthoak13/E12014Planning/raw/master/e15507/SpecTclOffline.png)

 Data should now be coming in.
+At list point, you will want to load in and def-files, making sure Cumulative is checked.
+Now window files can be

 Every parameter defined in SpecTcl will be written to a TTree with the name `run-#.root` in `~/SpecTcl`.
 After each run, this should be moved out of this directory to the analysis directory with
 ```
 scp ~/SpecTcl/*.root e15507@fishtank:/mnt/analysis/e15507/SpecTclTTree/
 rm ~/SpecTcl/*.root